Islamic missionary activity: In China

 Hui Muslims are the majority Muslim group in China.
 The greatest concentration is in Xinjiang, with a significant Uyghur population.
 Lesser but significant populations reside in the regions of Ningxia, Gansu, and Qinghai.
 Various sources estimate different numbers of adherents with some sources indicating that 1-3% of the total population in China are Muslims.

 Most of the significant population of Muslims in China is a result, not of missionary activity, but of trade links forged between various Muslim Caliphates with various Chinese dynasties over the centuries.
 In addition, often Chinese rulers would encourage flourishing of Muslim minority communities as buffers against local Chinese enemies and as a source for loyal military recruits.

-According to Chinese Muslims' traditional legendary accounts, Islam was first introduced to China in 616-18 AD by Sahaba (companions) of Prophet Muhammad : Sa`d ibn Abi Waqqas, Sayid, Wahab ibn Abu Kabcha and another Sahaba.
+According to Chinese Muslims' traditional legendary accounts, Islam was first introduced to China in 616-18 AD by Sahaba (companions) of Muhammad : Sa`d ibn Abi Waqqas, Sayid, Wahab ibn Abu Kabcha and another Sahaba.
 Wahab ibn abu Kabcha (Wahb abi Kabcha) may have been be a son of al-Harth ibn Abdul Uzza (also known as Abu Kabsha).
 It is noted in other accounts that Wahab Abu Kabcha reached Canton by sea in 629 CE.

 Sa'd ibn Abi Waqqas, along with three Sahabas, namely Suhayla Abuarja, Uwais al-Qarani, and Hassan ibn Thabit, returned to China from Arabia in 637 by the Yunan-Manipur-Chittagong route, then reached Arabia by sea.
 Some sources date the introduction of Islam in China to 650 AD, the third sojourn of Sa'd ibn Abi Waqqas, when he was sent as an official envoy to Emperor Gaozong during Caliph Uthman's reign.

 Imam Asim, also spelt Hashim, is said to have been one of the first Islamic missionaries in the region of China.
 He was a man of c.1000 CE in Hotan.
 A shrine site includes the reputed tomb of the Imam, a mosque, and several related tombs.